Faculty-of-Computing/planora/README.md

 sqlite> .exit
 ```

----

-### 6. Run the Flask Server
+### 7. Run the Flask application

 ```bash
 python app.py
 ```

-Your backend API will now be available at:
+The app will be available at:

 ```text
 http://localhost:5000